w3guy/old-documentation/docs/configuration/redirections.md

 Similarly, a registration page with the shortcode `[profilepress-registration redirect="http://xyz.com/welcome"]` will log users in and redirect them to the **http://xyz.com/welcome** after they successfully create an account.
+If you don't want users to be logged in before the redirect happens, change "redirect" to "no-login-redirect" like so <code>[profilepress-registration no-login-redirect="http://xyz.com/welcome"]</code>

 How about if you wish to redirect unregistered or non-logged in users to your website login page when they try to access a post or page; simply insert the shortcode `[pp-redirect-non-logged-in-users]` to the said post or page.